Rotation Axis Design

 Bearing Preload

-Temperature Management
+Temperature Differences

-Effects of Higher Shaft Temperature
+Effects of a Higher Shaft Temperature

 - Reduced bearing service life

-Effects of Higher Housing Temperature
+Effects of a Higher Housing Temperature

 Cooling Design